Validity and Entailment in Modal and Propositional Dependence Logics: Upper Bound for Entailment

 Using Lemmata \ref{lem:apu} and \ref{lem:alg} we can now show the $\coNEXPTIME^{\NP}$ upper bound.
-In the proof we utilize the following connection between alternating Turing machines and the exponential time hierarchy at the level $\coNEXPTIME^{\NP}=\PiE{2}$. \begin{thm}[\cite{ChandraKS81,Luck16}] $\SigmaE{k}$ (or $\PiE{k}$) is the class of problems recognizable in exponential time by an alternating Turing machine which starts in an existential (universal) state and alternates at most $k-1$ many times. \end{thm}
+In the proof we utilize the following connection between alternating Turing machines and the exponential time hierarchy at the level $\coNEXPTIME^{\NP}=\PiE{2}$. \begin{thmC}[\cite{ChandraKS81,Luck16}] $\SigmaE{k}$ (or $\PiE{k}$) is the class of problems recognizable in exponential time by an alternating Turing machine which starts in an existential (universal) state and alternates at most $k-1$ many times. \end{thmC}

-\begin{thm} The entailment problem for $\EMLDep$ is in $\coNEXPTIME^{\NP}$. \end{thm} \begin{proof} Assuming an input $\phi_1, \ldots ,\phi_n$ of $\EMLDep$-formulae, we show how to decide in $\PiE{2}$ whether $\{\phi_1, \ldots ,\phi_{n-1} \}\models \phi_n$.
+\begin{thm} The entailment problem for $\EMLDep$ is in $\coNEXPTIME^{\NP}$. \end{thm} \begin{proof} Assuming an input $\phi_1, \ldots ,\phi_n$ of $\EMLDep$ formulae, we show how to decide in $\PiE{2}$ whether $\{\phi_1, \ldots ,\phi_{n-1} \}\models \phi_n$.
 By Theorem \ref{thm:alternation} it suffices to construct an alternating exponential-time algorithm that switches once from an universal to an existential state.
 By Lemma \ref{lem:apu}, $\{\phi_1, \ldots ,\phi_{n-1} \}\models \phi_n$ iff for all $\tuple f_1, \ldots ,\tuple f_{n-1}$ there is $\tuple f_n$ such that

 Recall from the proof of Lemma \ref{lem:apu} that all the formulae in \eqref{eqw} belong to $\ML$.
 Hence by the flatness property (Proposition \ref{prop:ml_flatness}) $\models$ is interchangeable with $\models_{\ML}$ in \eqref{eqw}.
 It follows that $\eqref{eqw}$ holds iff